 Pollutants may accumulate under the frequent and long-lasting inversions that occur in the Arctic thereby degrading air quality and visibility and forming Arctic haze (see photo below for an example of haze).

 All these impacts are of huge concern at various levels and time scales especially as in polar regions, pollutant-removal processes are slow.
 Some impacts may become health and safety issues for humans living and working in the polar regions.
 Long-term exposure to elevated concentrations of particulate matter of diameters less than 2.5 micrometer – so-called PM2.5, for instance, is health adverse.
-The hairs in the nose can’t scavenge them and these particles get deep into your lungs.
+The hairs in your nose can’t scavenge them.
+Consequently, these particles get deep into your lungs.

 Deposition of contaminants on land, water and sea-ice may be a burden for Arctic ecosystems and subsidence lifestyle.
 Reduced visibility due to Arctic haze, low-level clouds as well as super-cooled fog can cause hazardous conditions for small aircrafts, helicopters and vessels.
 Note that the term “super-cooled” refers to water at temperatures below the freezing point.

 Super-cooled clouds and fog increase the risk of icing.
 Ships cruising through super-cooled fog or close to the freezing point seas with splashing waves, for instance, may accumulate ice above the sea-waterline, become top-heavy and turn around potentially spilling some or their entire load.
-Such accidents may not only cause the lost of lives and economic damage, but depending on the load, may require cleanup, which again puts more humans, the environment, Arctic biota, and air quality at risk.
+Such accidents may not only cause the lost of lives and economic damage, but depending on the load, may require cleanup.
+In the harsh weather of the Arctic, such endeavors again put more humans, the environment, Arctic biota, and air quality at risk.

 Not all pollutants in the Arctic were emitted in the Arctic